rostislav-matveev/FvwmPy/README.md

 `m.config` has \_\_str\_\_ method that returns human readable representation of the database.
-The following module prints config database the file when instructed by `SendToModule MyModule dumpconfig` command.
+The following module prints config database to the file when instructed by `SendToModule MyModule dumpconfig` command.

 ```
+from fvwmpy import *

-class MyModule(fvwmpy.fvwmpy):
+class MyModule(fvwmpy):
     def h_cmd(self,p):
         if p.string == glob('dumpwinlist *'):
             self.info('Save window list to winlist.txt')